 TSRHC's four-acre park was created to provide a safe outdoor area for patients and families to play.
 The park features a tennis court, three adjustable height basketball goals, a quarter-mile walking/wheeling trail, three disc golf baskets, a bocce ball court, a putting green, a veranda with tables and chairs, a pavilion with restrooms and water fountains and a beautiful lawn for games.

-Patients and families may use our play equipment.
-The hospital security officer at the park will supervise check out and return of the equipment.
+Patients and families may use our play equipment located in a cart at the Chambers Park Pavilion.
 Hours of operation are 8 a.m. - 8 p.m., seven days a week, and children must be supervised by an adult at all times.